anlowee/clp-bench/assets/semi-structured/clickhouse/methodology.md

+The version of ClickHouse we benchmarked is `23.3.1.2823`.
 We start the ClickHouse server in daemon mode.
 To store JSON records, we use a [single string field][jsonasstring] in ClickHouse, eliminating the need for preprocessing.

 For query benchmarking, we operate in [single-thread mode][max_threads] by setting `max_threads = 1`.
 Additionally, we configure the